 Hey guys, Dr. Lell here writing you from the Sellwood neighborhood of Portland, Oregon.
 There are a LOT of Chiropractors here in Portland – probably more than there are Starbucks.
-That’s a lot of “bone-crunching” going on.
-They say if you sit quietly enough, you can hear the collective pops and cracks of people on their way to a healthier life with less pain and injury.
+That’s a lot of bone-crunching going on.
+Maybe if you sit quietly enough, you can hear the collective pops and cracks of people on their way to a healthier life with less pain.
 But is the pop that we all feel during an adjustment worth anything?
 Do you feel like it didn’t work unless you feel the crack?
 Is your chiropractor turning you into a…..crack addict?

 First – what is the snap, crack, and pop?
 Technically speaking (*pushes glasses up nose) it comes from fluid dynamics and the popping sound is called a cavitation.
 Since the 1970’s, it was thought that this sound was made by the collapse of air bubbles within the joint that is being moved during the adjustment.
 But newer evidence suggests is from the creation of air bubbles within that same space.
 I have NO clue what the significant difference is there but I’ll tell you as soon as I learn.